-Why use video games in mental health therapy?
+Why use video games in therapy?

 Research has proven that video games are more than entertainment—they can be powerful therapeutic tools when used intentionally in counseling sessions.
 The video games can become an effective barrier to emotions where they can be talked on with minimal struggle expressing them.